top of page

 Let’s not let that awe we feel towards the immense work Bhatia and his vast ensemble (musical and otherwise) distract us from the grand musical magic that caresses our souls and excites our senses, from the explosive, intensely percussive glory of the establishing opening anthem “Legend of Kumbha” (a poetic retelling of the Samudra Manthan – please Google that! –that shares the mythological roots and story of the Kumbha featuring the Indian Choir Ensemble) through “Shiva Shiva,” a booming, boisterous and soaring, chant filled jam offered as a hymn of gratitude to Lord Shiva, who tradition says drank the first poison to save creation – and whose throbbing drums echo the heartbeats of millions at the Sangam.

-The unique sectional relay continues with a lightning paced vocal chant duetting with the fiery tabla rhythms of Zuheb Ahmed Khan Kanjira, later enhanced with other emphatic instrumentation.
+The unique sectional relay continues with a lightning paced vocal chant duetting with the fiery tabla rhythms of Zuheb Ahmed Khan, later enhanced with other emphatic instrumentation, including Swaminathan Selvaganesh on the kanjira.
 To the Western listener, it might sound like jazz scatting with heavy duty spiritual energy.
 It wraps with a final emphatic Shankar vocal, surrounded by voices that approximate a Hindu version of a gospel choir.

-Please treat yourself not only to the full sonic experience on streaming or CD, but also the Sounds of Kumbha’s YouTube page, which features videos of each track complete with English translations.
+Please treat yourself not only to the full sonic experience on streaming or CD and also immerse in the Sounds of Kumbha’s YouTube page, which features videos of each track complete with English translations.

 bottom of page